 That's the premise for Hiding in Daylight by Gregory G. Allen.
 Not only could you not love that person, but it was also illegal.
-In a dystopian future, two couples come together to remember life before the gay purge and must decide if they can continue the risk of a weekly dinner together.
-Playwright/Screenwriter Gregory G. Allen's latest project tackles highly debated topics such as LGBT rights, politics, racism, equality, life, and love.
+Set in the not-so-distant-future, two couples come together to remember life before the gay purge and must decide if they can continue the risk of a weekly dinner together.
+Playwright/Screenwriter Gregory G. Allen's latest project tackles highly debated topics such as LGBT rights, politics, equality, life, and love.
 This dining room drama is full of layers that are unwrapped in real time as two couples must make some very tough decisions.
 With The Handmaid’s Tale such a hit and 1984 recently on Broadway, Allen wanted to share a fictionalized projection of what could possibly happen in the future for the LGBT community...if we’re not careful.

 As a member of the LGBT community, Gregory is worried about events happening in America (LGBT losing jobs, turned away from services, rise in hate crimes) as these events can grow into something much larger.
 This project is meant to spark a conversation to make sure equality stays the norm for ALL.
 His love of the arts and his advocacy work have combined into this passion piece and he wants as many people as possible to hear it and use it to create change.
 This has led to his largest art as advocacy/art as activism yet!
 Gregory is bringing this story to the world in different mediums.

-Numerous theaters and LGBT organizations around the country currently have the script to decide about hosting their own One-Night-Only (script in hand) Special Event Reading.
-This play only has 4 actors (2M, 2F) and runs less than an hour.
+Numerous theaters and LGBT organizations around the country have read the script to host their own One-Night-Only (script in hand) Special Event Reading.
+This play only has 4 actors (2M, 2F) and runs less than 90 minutes.
 It is a great piece to combine with an open forum discussion to talk about the fears that many in the LGBT community have about losing rights.
 If you work with a theater, pride center, library, or other organization wanting to host an evening using this cautionary tale - please reach out to Gregory at email@example.com

 For an "after reading" conversation/Q&A Guide Sheet, see download section below.